Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 Here’s how you’ll do this: **First**, you’ll use the `echo` command to generate some output in the shell. **Second**, you’ll use the `expr` command to perform basic mathematical calculations. **Next**, you’ll use the `clear` command to clear the Bash shell window. **Finally**, you’ll have an opportunity to explore the `echo` and `expr` commands further.

+## Task 1.
+Generate output with the echo command

+1. The `echo` command in the Bash shell outputs a specified string of text.
+In this task, you’ll use the `echo` command to generate output in the Bash shell.

+## Task 2.
+Generate output with the expr command

+In this task, you’ll use the `expr` command to generate some additional output in the Bash shell.
+The `expr` command performs basic mathematical calculations and can be useful when you need to quickly perform a calculation.

+Imagine that the system has shown you that you have 32 alerts, but only 8 required action.
+You want to calculate how many alerts are false positives so that you can provide feedback to the team that configures the alerts.

+To do this, you need to subtract the number of alerts that required action from the total number of alerts.

+## Task 3.
+Clear the Bash shell

+In this task, you’ll use the `clear` command to clear the Bash shell of all existing output.
+This allows you to start with the cursor at the top of the Bash shell window.

+When you work in a shell environment, the screen can fill with previous input and output data.
+This can make it difficult to process what you’re working on.
+Clearing the screen allows you to create a clutter-free text environment to allow you to focus on what is important at that point in time.

+## Optional task: Perform more calculations with the expr command
+You have the opportunity to explore input and output further using the `echo` and `expr` commands.

+1. Generate at least one new output using the `echo` command.
+    * (Remember the `echo "hello"` output you generated).

+2. Perform at least one new calculation using the `expr` command.

+The mathematical operators you can use with the `expr` command for **adding, subtracting, dividing,** and **multiplying** are `+`, `-`, `/` and `*`.

+## Expectations
+By completing this activity, you will:

+1. Gain practical experience in using basic Linux Bash shell commands.
+2. Learn to:
+    * Generate output with the `echo` command.
+    * Generate output with the `expr` command.
+    * Clear the Bash shell with the `clear` command.
+3. Understand the importance of input and output when communicating through the shell.
+4.Build confidence with these basic concepts, preparing you to work with additional commands in the future.

 # 3. Linux Commands to Manage File Permissions